SybelBlue/slides/main-slides.md

 **I *highly* recommend [the rails tutorial](https://guides.rubyonrails.org/getting_started.html)**

-*this is one of the most useful documents for rails, ever.*
+*one of the most useful documents for rails ever made*

+in fact, we'll be doing it in section next week!

 *btw don't mind the up-to-date version, <br> it's a better tutorial with nearly identical skills*
 <!-- .element: class="citation" -->

+--- <!-- .slide: data-auto-animate -->

 ### Cool-down Questions